 On top of that, it’s also worth mentioning that the MyHeritage tools are straightforward and intuitive.
 So even the least experienced researchers can get a great experience out of the platform, working with resources like a pro even if its their first time.

-- All the essentials – While the MyHeritage DNA test won’t go too far into your ancestry, it does give you just the right essentials.
+While the MyHeritage DNA test won’t go too far into your ancestry, it does give you just the right essentials.
 The information supplied is the perfect starting point for genealogical research.

 From your basic ancestry, your ethnicity, and your health, the test is concise and condensed, giving you all the basics you need to get started.
 In this sense, it also makes a suitable DNA testing kit for beginners who don’t want to be overwhelmed with the information they get out of a test.